Cliff McCrath

-Charles Clifford McCrath (born February 3, 1936) is a retired American soccer player and coach.
+Charles Clifford McCrath (born February 3, 1936) is an American retired soccer player and coach.
 His greatest fame came as coach of Seattle Pacific University where he led the team to five NCAA Division II championships.
 He was the 1978 NSCAA Coach of the Year and retired ranked second on the all time collegiate coaching wins list with 597 wins.